a-h/templ/docs/docs/04-core-concepts/01-components.md

 ```

 :::warning
 This code is unsafe!
-In code-only components, you're responsible for escaping the HTML content yourself.
+In code-only components, you're responsible for escaping the HTML content yourself, e.g. with the `templ.EscapeString` function.
 :::